 The beauty of plastic is that it’s light, making it far less energy-intensive to ship around the world.
 As you likely know, shipping is a major contributor to our climate crisis.

-The heavier-duty plastics, like the plastic we’ve used for the Satya Stick, are also durable, so you can keep using them for many years.
-While most durable plastics are designed to be thrown away or recycled, we made sure our stick can actually, and easily, be refilled and reused.
-That's a big reason why we chose a reusable plastic twist stick over a paper stick dispenser, so you can easily apply Satya's skin protectant, on the go.
+The heavier-duty plastics, like the plastic we’ve used for the Satya Stick, are durable, so you can keep using them for many years.
+While most plastics are designed to be thrown away or recycled, we made sure our durable plastic twist stick can actually, and easily, be refilled and reused.
+That's a big reason why we chose a reusable plastic twist stick over a paper stick dispenser, so you can easily apply Satya's skin protectant on-the-go.